Alain-RAMBELOSON/TP_POE_Backend/README.md

 ## Routes

-Replace `<ServerAddress>` by your server address.
-To test this repository the recommended address is `http://localhost`.
 Replace `<TableName>` by one of the provided table name above.

 For example, to get a vehicule by its ID, your URL should look like the following